Teaching computers to write music

 Evan Chow represents for team non-deep-learning with jazzml:

-Computer jazz improvisation powered by machine learning, specifically trigram modeling, K-Means clustering, and chord inference with SVMs.
+Computer jazz improvisation powered by machine learning, specifically trigram modelling, K-Means clustering, and chord inference with SVMs.

 Charles Martin’s Creative Predictions: